-Join Ray Villalobos for an in-depth discussion in this video Drawing our nodes, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Drawing our nodes, part of D3.js: Data Visualization.

 …So now that we've got the basics of force layout setup, it's time to draw something.…I'm going to start by setting up my main graphic canvas.…So, down here after these links, I'm going to set a couple of…carriage returns and then I'll create the myChart graphic and…set it up to select the item called chart.…So that's this index, that HTML document.…It has an item with an ID of chart.…So that's what we're targeting with this D3 graphic.…